 Michael studied Literae Humaniores at St Hugh's College, Oxford (double first, Final Examinations, rank 10).
 After his BA he pursued an MPhil in Classics at Queens' College, Cambridge.
-He returned to Oxford and St Hugh's College for a second Masters (MSt in Modern History) and for a DPhil in Ancient History at Balliol College.
+He returned to Oxford and St Hugh's College for a second Masters (MSt in Modern History) and for a DPhil in Ancient History at Balliol College under the supervision of Prof. Robert Parker.
 His doctoral thesis on the history of the interpretation of the Greek gods in modern scholarship was published in OUP's Oxford Classical Monographs series in 2016.

 ''Νᾶφε και μέμνασο ἀπιστεῖν''